danpeirce/xpress-pic18f46k42/README.pandoc.md

 * If the line is in the centre the position takes the value of 2000
 * The calculation for the position assumes only one line.
 It appears the robot veers to the right when the robot encounters a sharp right turn.
   This is likely the cause of the robot veering during a close approach.
 Something to be considered.
+* The command used to obtain position values slows the code down so that each sample is a longer period of time than in earlier branches.
+This means the plot below involves more of the track than the previous ones.

 ![](images/sharp-right-sensor13p.png)